phc5/medication-reminder/README.md

 * Create a new repo on GitHub: https://github.com/new
     * Make sure the "Initialize this repository with a README" option is left **un**checked
 * Update the remote to point to your GitHub repository: `git remote set-url origin https://github.com/YOUR_GITHUB_USERNAME/YOUR_REPOSITORY_NAME`
+* Make sure everyone in your group is working out of separate branches on github and push to their branch.
+This becomes important when merging together different files.

 ### Working on the project

+* Divide the tasks into 3 sections, example, UI/REACT/BACKEND.
 * Move into the project directory: `cd ~/YOUR_PROJECTS_DIRECTORY/YOUR_PROJECT_NAME`
 * Run the development task: `npm run dev`
     * Starts a server running at http://localhost:8080